ProgrammerDuck0246/ProgrammerDuck0246/README.md

 👋 Hi, I’m @ProgrammerDuck0246

 - 🦆 I'm a duck who codes :)
-- 🐍 I mostly code with Python
+- 🐍 I mostly code with Python, Javascript and Typescript.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning KoaJS.
 - 🥅 My goal is to make my own website and API :D

+### I'm a front-end developer.